z336/blog/src/pages/notes/how-to-build-this-website.md

 - <code>public/</code>: Unprocessed files and assets, such as <code>favicon.svg</code> and font files.
 - <code>src/components/</code>: Reusable pieces of code I want to use in many places.
 This is a familiar concept if you have worked with React.
 - <code>src/layouts/</code>: Reusable layouts.
 I have two — a layout for all of my pages and a layout that extends the base layout for blog posts.
-- <code>src/pages/</code>: All of my pages and blog posts are here.
-I keep links and notes in JSON files next to their respective pages.
+- <code>src/pages/</code>: All of my pages and posts are here.
+Notes live in Markdown files and I keep links for the [Links page](/links/) in JSON files.
 - <code>src/styles/</code>: CSS lives here.
 I go into detail about how I style my sites below.
 - <code>src/utils/</code>: Reusable utility functions go here.
 For example, I have a function to format dates and a function that generates slugs from strings.